shubham-1503/shubham-1503/README.md

-# Hi 👋, I'm Shubham Pawar !
+# Hi, I'm Shubham Pawar! 👋

 ## Welcome to my GitHub profile! 🚀
 Here, I showcase my top personal projects that I believe are worth sharing.
-Take a look around and feel free to explore! 🌟
+Take a look around and feel free to explore! ✨

 ## About Me ⚡

 - 🎓 Currently pursuing my Master of Applied Computer Science at Dalhousie University.
 - 💼 Previously, I honed my skills as a Software Developer at Thompson Reuters.
-- 💡 My work experience revolves around .NET Framework with C#
+- 💡 My work experience revolves around .NET Framework with C#.
 - 💡 I'm also passionate about exploring frontend technologies like React with Tailwind CSS.
 - 💡 I've crafted numerous projects leveraging the power of Spring Boot.
 - 💡 Additionally, I possess a solid understanding of AWS and have implemented various solutions within its ecosystem.